the French flag book cover

 Page 3

 Bachelard can now explain in greater detail what the "Philosophy of No" entails.
-It is an unceasing polemical activity of reason, which keeps acquired results under continuous discussion.
-It is this process that leads the mind to adopt, then reject, the various epistemological approaches described above in order to advance our understanding of a concept.
+It is an unceasing critical activity of reason that keeps established results under continuous scrutiny.
+It is this process that leads the mind to adopt, then reject, the various epistemological approaches described above, thereby deepening our understanding of a concept.

 The Philosophy of No is therefore essentially constructive, contrary to what its name might suggest: The Philosophy of No is not a mere desire for negation 1.
-It does not contradict without proof, does not shun all rules, does not accept internal contradiction, and does not deny anything arbitrarily or without reason.
+It does not contradict without evidence, does not shun all rules, does not accept internal contradiction, and denies nothing arbitrarily.

-It differs from Hegelian dialectics in that it is experimental, whereas the Hegelian notion of overcoming, for Bachelard, remains trapped in the a priori.
+It differs from Hegelian dialectics in being experimental, whereas the Hegelian notion of Aufhebung, for Bachelard, remains trapped in the a priori.

 Surrationalism profoundly renews our understanding of the world: